lordiusJaym/Qoryn-Tiin/common/submissionsprocess.md

-# META - BEFORE THIS CAN BE IMPLEMENTED SOME DETAILS NEED TO BE IRONED OUT

-**How long will Centralized polls be open?**

-**How long will conflict resolution polls be open?**

 # So you wanna help develop Qoryn Tiin?

 Great!
 We're happy to have you.
 Before you start worldbuilding, please familiarize yourself with our guidelines for the process of submitting ideas.
 Note that this is a living document and that the rules may change as the Qoryn Tiin develops.
 If you have any questions, about the guidelines or anything else, feel free to contact a moderator on Reddit or Discord.